vtamara/turbolinks_prob50/README.md

 ```

-2. Or make the AJAX request asking for json (or script) instead of HTML,
+2. Or make the AJAX request asking for json (or script or xml) instead of HTML,
    by changing in ```app/assets/javascripts/model1s.coffe```
 ```
 @send_form =  ->